 For many years we did not post testimonials on our site.
 With the rise of Yelp and similar outside review venues we have found that it is in the interest of our clients to post Executive Bar Review testimonials from around the web.
 Yelp uses a widely maligned algorithm that inexplicably filters out many of our “5 star” reviews while prominently featuring a review from someone with whom we never worked and was not eligible to sit for the exam.
+Please feel free to scroll to the bottom of our Yelp listing and review the posts under “Not currently recommended”.
 We have posted the filtered ones here:

 I passed the July 2014 exam with Ms. Nick and Executive Bar Review’s guidance.
 I cannot recommend this service highly enough.

 I dropped out of a standard commercial course midway through the summer after realizing I wasn’t learning enough.
 Ms. Nick was instrumental in helping me compensate for this service’s failures by learning critical information in an efficient and timely manner.
 Most importantly, however, Ms. Nick refined and perfected my essay writing.
 People often say that you pass or fail the California Bar based on the essays.
 There is no one better to help you prepare for the essays than Ms. Nick.
 I walked out of the MBE sessions feeling sickly whereas I walked out of the essay sessions with complete confidence.

 In addition to her superior substantive skill, Ms. Nick is also an expert in managing your concerns and nerves during an extraordinarily stressful period.
 She is realistic and honest.